kostaAtStampli/StampliMCP/QUICK_START.md

 4. ✅ Check generated test quality
 5. ⭐ Give feedback for iteration

-See `FINAL_STATUS.md` for complete implementation details.
+See `README.md` for current tool list and examples.